P403n1x87/austin/README.md

 in the `/bin` folder, even with `sudo`.
 Hence, either run the interpreter from a virtual environment or use a Python interpreter that is installed in, e.g., `/Applications` or via `brew` with the default prefix (`/usr/local`).
 Even in these cases, though, the use of `sudo` is required.
-Alternatively, make sure that the user that is invoking Austin belongs to the ``procmod`` group.

 > **NOTE** Austin *might* work with other versions of Python on all the
 > platforms and architectures above.
 So it is worth giving it a try even if